 NOTE: This is only offered in the spring semester.
-Students must have tested into Math 118 through the UW Math Placement Exam in order to take Math 118 for college credit.
+Students must have tested into Math 118 through the UW Math Placement Exam to take Math 118 for college credit.
 Students may opt to take Math 118 solely for high school credit under the UW grading policy.

-NOTE: A scientific and a graphing calculator are required for this course.
+NOTE: A scientific and graphing calculator are required for this course.
+NOTE: This is a NCAA approved course.